-Add some surprise elements to thrill throughout your events – be that guest speakers, immersive tech, or simply something unexpected.
+Add some surprise elements to thrill throughout your events – be that guest speakers, immersive tech (such as video mapping), or simply something unexpected.

 And don’t be scared to make your guests feel a little bit uncomfortable.
 For example, you could ask delegates to complete a task, or turn a keynote session on its head and ask your guests to lead.
 Disruption shouldn’t be predictable.

 At Apex, we understand the immense effort that goes into preparing for events, and we work with you to help reach your goals and achieve a truly positive experience.
 If you’d like to find out more about how we can use disruptive techniques to make your events a success, contact us today to find out more, or give us a call today on + 44 (0)1625 429370 to discuss your requirements in more depth.